MeriDev/MeriDev/README.md

 - 👩🏻 My name is Meri
 - 👩🏻‍💻 I’m A Self-taught Full Stack Developer
 - ✨ Currently working on Booking site and my 3D portfolio
-- 💻 I'm proficient in : Javascript, Typescript, HTML, CSS and Python
+- 💻 I'm proficient in : Javascript, React, Typescript, HTML and CSS
 - 🌱 also learning Data science and Machine Learning
 - 👯 I’m looking to collaborate on Open Source Initiatives
 - 💪🏻 Currently Taking on 100 days of code challenge